Amritaryal44/siteG/README.md

 Fill all the inputs and click the ```save``` button.
 Add some galleries, services and posts.

 You might be confused in the contact section for form.
-Please visit [Documentation](https://example.com) to learn more.
+Please visit [Learn More](./learn-more.html) to learn more.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](./learn-more.html)_

 <!-- LICENSE -->

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.